gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ### How it works
 Breaking the service into sections, uses the same structure and principles as the [basic service structure](#basic-structure).
 You only need to replace the "Gather information" step with the following:

-1. Let the users decide on which task or section to work on using a ==task list page==
+1. Let the users decide on which task or section to work on using a [task list page](../task-list-page/)
 2. Gather information from the users, one section at a time
 3. Repeat this process until all tasks or sections are completed